k0ns/eggShell/README.md

 ## Installation
 A makefile is provided.

-Cd to download directory and type "make"
+cd to download directory and type "make"

 `>cd /Downloads/eggShell`